michho8/favorite-movies/README.md

 This is a project to demonstrate the following:
 - Google NextAuth for signing in and displaying information tied to their account
-- Prisma and Postgres for storing users and their data
+- Prisma and Postgres for storing users and their data (I used Docker for local setup)
 - OpenAI for creating a new fun fact when refreshed

 Tech-stack: